Evaluate the current effectiveness of your cybersecurity controls

-Evaluating and planning is critical to an effective cybersecurity strategy.
-While some organizations might simply rely on previous experience or follow existing protocols, the most effective way to assess your risk posture is by analyzing your business’s unique situation at any given time.
+Evaluating and planning are critical to an effective cybersecurity strategy.
+While some organisations might rely on previous experience or follow existing protocols, the most effective way to assess your risk posture is by analysing your business’ unique situation at any given time.

-By assessing your organization’s individual risks and looking at the most relevant threats, your business can plan its cybersecurity budget more tactically, ensuring that you’re focusing on the areas that will deliver the greatest benefit.
+By assessing your organisation’s risks and looking at the most relevant threats, your business can strategically plan its cybersecurity budget, ensuring that you focus on the areas that will deliver the most significant benefit.